Curating Data: Optimizing Data Quality in AI

 Eliminating bias and improving diversity

 Creating datasets may introduce biases due to the nature of the data collected (for example, cultural or geographic biases).
 Curation makes it possible to detect and correct these biases by rebalancing the data and ensuring that it is representative of reality.
+Effective data curation practices play a key role in ensuring fairness and trustworthiness, as they help maintain high data quality and support unbiased outcomes.
 This is crucial to prevent AI models from reproducing pre-existing biases.

 Optimizing learning